 Road diets have been found to be effective at reducing collisions for all road users in a variety of urban contexts.
 Road diets provide refuge for turning vehicles, which reduces side-swipe and rear-end collisions.
 They also have traffic calming effects, reducing the opportunity to speed or drive recklessly by eliminating excess capacity and repurposing it for people on bicycles or people on foot.
 Meanwhile, long-term statistics support the "safety in numbers" principle, which holds that walking and bicycling becomes statistically less dangerous when more people walk and ride bicycles.

-Additional information on the benefits and effects of active transportation, including citations and references, are included in Appendix A.
+Additional information on the benefits and effects of active transportation, including citations and references, are included in Appendix and tax revenues of Los Angeles County.
+These modes represent 19 percent of all